Search

 Can you build up cash value faster?

 You can build up cash value faster by increasing the size of your premium payments if your policy allows it.
 For policies that don’t allow it, there may be other options.
-One of those options is a paid-up additions rider.
-With this insurance rider, you have the option to increase your death benefit by paying extra into your life insurance.
-This insurance rider may cost you extra to attach to your policy.
+One of those options is using any dividends earned to purchase paid-up additions.
+Similar to how you can reinvest stock dividends to buy more shares, you can "reinvest" insurance dividends to increase your contract's death benefit and cash value.

 Thrivent and its financial professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.